jdelacruzjr/CryptoClustering/README.md

 ![elbowplot_pca_elbowplot](Images/elbowplot_pca_elbowplot.png)

-* Used hvPlot and the plus sign `(+)` operator to compare the cryptocurrencies from the original data with that of the PCA data
+* Used hvPlot and the plus sign `(+)` operator to compare the cryptocurrency clusters from the original data with that of the PCA data

 ![247clusters_pcclusters](Images/247clusters_pcclusters.png)